juliasaltzman1/JuliaSaltzman/index.md

 #### Unmanned Aerial Vehicles
 _Using drones, I study the behavior, specifically the aggregations of Atlantic tarpon off the Coast of Miami.
 This is a figure from Saltzman et al. 2021, which is in prep for submission to Southeastern Naturalist._
 ![(Figure from Saltzman et al. 2021 (in prep for submission to Southeastern Naturalist)](Tarpon%20Figure%201.jpg)

+#### Social Media Surveys
+_I am currently working on a collaborative project which uses social media surveys to montitor interactions, perceptions, movements, and habitat use of critically endangered species._

 ## Publications